Clara Barker: LGBT+ advocacy

 Barker is a transgender woman and an advocate for LGBT+ diversity and women in STEM.
 She works with a youth group in Oxfordshire, TOPAZ.
 She has also spoken local schools on behalf of Stonewall and has helped Oxford City Council run an anti-HBT bullying initiative.
 In 2017, she was featured in a Stonewall poster campaign for Trans Day of Visibility.
 She also led the promotion of the Out in Oxford project, a project which highlights LGBT+ artefacts in museums.
 She has given numerous talks on LGBT+ visibility and diversity in STEM.
 In December 2018 Barker gave a TEDx talk entitled "Why we need to build trust to create diversity in institutions".
 She has also appeared on BBC Victoria Derbyshire and Sky News talking about transgender rights.

+Awards and honors

 Barker has received several awards for her advocacy.
-In 2017 she was the 795th person to receive the Points of Light award for her work with Out in Oxford her other volunteering.
+In 2017 she was the 795th person to receive the Points of Light award for her work with Out in Oxford and her other volunteering.
 Her belief is that role models are necessary in all aspects of life.
-Her representation in STEM has been pivotal for following generations to follow in her footsteps.
+Her representation in STEM has been pivotal for younger generations to follow in her footsteps.

 In 2018, she won the staff Individual Champion/Role Model award in the Vice-Chancellor's Diversity Awards from the University of Oxford.